FlashGooden/find-hip-hop/frontend/README.md

 - **Frontend:** React with Google Maps API for the interactive map.
 - **Backend:** Ruby on Rails in API mode
 - **Database:** Ruby on Rails using PostgreSQL
-- **Additional Libraries:** Next.js, React Router for navigation, Axios for API requests, and styled-components for UI design.
+- **Additional Libraries:** Next.js, Axios for API requests, and styled-components for UI design.

 ## Getting Started